samplchallenges/SAMPL-containers/tutorials/README.md

 ## Section 5: Building Your Own Docking Container
 * For more detailed information about docking container requirements and how to modify this tutorial to suit your needs, please see [BuildYourOwnDockingContainer.md](https://github.com/samplchallenges/SAMPL-containers/blob/main/tutorials/BuildYourOwnDockingContainer.md)
 * For an example template of a docking container directory, please see [SAMPL-containers/tutorial/templates/docking](https://github.com/samplchallenges/SAMPL-containers/tree/main/tutorials/templates/docking)
-* For more detailed information about LogD container requirements and how to modify this tutorial to suit your needs [BuildYourOwnLogDContainer.md](https://github.com/samplchallenges/SAMPL-containers/blob/main/tutorials/BuildYourOwnLogDContainer.md)
-* For an example template of a LogD container directory, please see [SAMPL-containers/tutorial/templates/logd](https://github.com/samplchallenges/SAMPL-containers/tree/main/tutorials/templates/logd)
-* For more information on how to build your own conda environment inside a container, please see [CondaEnvInstructions.pdf](https://github.com/samplchallenges/SAMPL-containers/blob/main/tutorials/CondaEnvInstructions.pdf)
+* For more information on how to build your own conda environment inside a container, please see [tutorials/CondaEnvironmentInstructions.md](https://github.com/samplchallenges/SAMPL-containers/blob/main/tutorials/CondaEnvironmentInstructions.md)

 ## Section 6: Other Important Information